 02.04 Processing, Reproducing, and Transmitting SGI.

 a.
-NRC authorized entits computers computer systems used to process SGI are not connected to a network that is accessible by users not authorized access to SGI.
+NRC authorized entity’s computers, computer systems and, networks used to process SGI are not connected to a network that is accessible by users not authorized access to SGI.
 (10 CFR 73.22(g)(1))

 b.
-NRC authorized entits computers used to process SGI that are not located within an approved security storage container have a removable information storage medium that contains a bootable operating system (used to initialize the computer).
+NRC authorized entity’s computers used to process SGI that are not located within an approved security storage container have a removable information storage medium that contains a bootable operating system (used to initialize the computer).
 (10 CFR 73.22(g)(2))

-c. removable storage mediums from SGI computers in a security storage container when not in use.
+c.
+The NRC authorized entity shall secure removable storage mediums from SGI computers in a security storage container when not in use.
 (10 CFR 73.22(g)(2))

-d. quipment used by the to reproduce SGI does not allow unauthorized access to SGI by means of retained memory or network connectivity.
+d.
+Equipment used by the NRC authorized entity to reproduce SGI does not allow unauthorized access to the SGI by means of retained memory or network connectivity.
 (10 CFR 73.22(e))

 e.
-NRC authorized entits processes for transporting SGI outside of an authorized place of use or storage include the following measures:
+NRC authorized entity’s processes for transporting SGI outside of an authorized place of use or storage shall include the following measures:

 documents are packaged in two sealed envelopes or wrappers to conceal the presence of SGI;